 Whatever their answer may be, asking how you can bring it up to 10 can help you find more opportunities for workflow efficiencies.

-With more products being created daily, these are sure ways to save time and get more done with less time—these 10 tools are just the start.
+With more products being created daily, these are sure ways to save time and get more done with less time at work—these 10 tools are just the start.

 Keep the conversation going...